-Policy 16.6 Southern Gateway Corridor Standards.
-Development in the Southern Gateway Corridor shall be according to the following development scenario:

-- A. The density range for the corridor shall be up to 13 dwelling units per acre. - B. The maximum residential density average in this corridor will not exceed 13 units per acre, calculated on a gross acreage basis. - 1.
-Southern Gateway Corridor public lands shall not be developed for residential. commercial, office, or industrial purposes. - Up to 75% of the acreage in this corridor will be allowable for commercial (retail, marine, hotel, entertainment, and office space) uses.
+- Policy 16.6 Southern Gateway Corridor Standards.
+Development in the Southern Gateway Corridor shall be according to the following development scenario: - A. The density range for the corridor shall be up to 13 dwelling units per acre. - B. The maximum residential density average in this corridor will not exceed 13 units per acre calculated on a gross acreage basis. - Southern Gateway Corridor public lands shall not be developed for residential, commercial, office, or industrial purposes. - C. Up to 75% of the acreage in this corridor will be allowable for commercial (retail, marine, hotel, entertainment, and office space) uses.
 The total square footage of commercial uses allowed in this corridor shall not exceed a floor area ratio (FAR) of 1.0. - 1.
-The residential and commercial uses are intended to provide convenient access and bike/walkability for the area's residents, businesses, and visitors. - Residential, office, and retail use may be adjusted according to the needs of the community. - 3.
-Conversion between residential and commercial land uses may be made on an equivalent dwelling unit basis of 1 dwelling unit per 2,000 square feet commercial space, gross acreage. - Integrated transportation network: - 1.
+The residential and commercial uses are intended to provide convenient access and bike/walkability for the area's residents, businesses, and visitors. - 2.
+Residential, office, and retail use may be adjusted according to the needs of the community. - 3.
+Conversion between residential and commercial land uses may be made on an equivalent dwelling unit basis of 1 dwelling unit per 2,000 square feet commercial space, gross acreage. - D. Integrated transportation network: - 1.
 Provide transportation alternatives including transit, pedestrian access, and bikeways. - 2.
 Expand established pedestrian linkages between the surrounding Island neighborhoods. - 3.
 Connect the area to the Venetian Waterway Trail. - 4.
 Ensure appropriate access to the Venice Municipal Airport. - 5.
-Limit traffic speeds to encourage pedestrian movement along the corridor. - Building envelope: - Maximum height shall be limited to 3 stories, up to 42' including parking.
+Limit traffic speeds to encourage pedestrian movement along the corridor.